 Step 6: Survey.
 During the onsite survey, the surveyor will evaluate your compliance with PCAB standards by observing compounding activities, interviewing staff, reviewing documentation and touring your facility.
 The PCAB surveyor does not make accreditation decisions at this time.
 Their role is to gather data regarding compliance with PCAB standards and present a report to the PCAB central office.

 Step 7: Survey report.
 Within 30 days of your onsite survey, your pharmacy will receive a written survey report detailing the surveyor’s findings at your pharmacy.
-This report will identify any compliance deficiencies noted by the surveyor, corrective actions your pharmacy needs to take to become fully compliant with PCAB standards and a time frame in which to accomplish them.
+This report will identify any compliance deficiencies noted by the surveyor.

 In certain situations where a pharmacy is found to have serious non-compliance with PCAB standards, PCAB may require the pharmacy to undergo a second survey to verify the effectiveness of corrective actions.

 Step 9: Accreditation decision.
-Once the pharmacy has submitted its corrective actions, the PCAB accreditation committee will make a decision within 3-4 weeks.
+Once the pharmacy’s corrective actions have been accepted by PCAB internal reviewers, the PCAB Accreditation Committee will review the final Plan of Corrective Action documentation to make a decision on accreditation status.
 Pharmacies are accredited for 3 years, and are expected to maintain compliance with the PCAB standards throughout the entire accreditation cycle.